TABLE OF CONTENTS

-CBD Side Effects and Risks for Dogs
+Side Effects and Risks of CBD for Dogs

 Because there is little data on the effects of CBD on dogs, there are almost no data on the possible side effects of CBD on canines.
 Current research indicates that some of the most common side effects to cannabis use are dry mouth, lowered blood pressure, and drowsiness.
 Dogs may experience these side effects at high doses, so it’s important to consult with a veterinarian before giving your dog CBD.